The Cross and the Switchblade (film)

-The Cross and the Switchblade is a 1970 crime film starring Pat Boone as David Wilkerson and Erik Estrada as Nicky Cruz, the teen gang member whose life was transformed by Wilkerson's ministry.
+The Cross and the Switchblade is a 1970 American crime film directed by Don Murray.
+It stars Pat Boone as David Wilkerson, a Christian evangelist, and Erik Estrada as Nicky Cruz, a teen gang member whose life was transformed by Wilkerson's ministry.
 The film was based on a non-fiction book of the same name, The Cross and the Switchblade.

 Summary

-In 1958, pentecostal pastor David Wilkerson's of Assemblies of God is touched by an article in Life Magazine about seven teenagers who are members of a criminal gang.
+In 1958, Pentecostal pastor David Wilkerson's of Assemblies of God is touched by an article in Life Magazine about seven teenagers who are members of a criminal gang.
 Alone and with little money, he will go to Brooklyn, sometimes at the risk of his life, to talk about Jesus with members of street gang.
-A meeting will particularly mark him, that of Nicky Cruz, a member of a street gang, the "Mau maus".
+A meeting will particularly mark him, that of Nicky Cruz, a member of a street gang, the "Mau Maus".